 What Is It Like to Work as a Freelance Medical Interpreter?

-You’ve completed your medical interpreter training program and are ready to start working as an independent contractor.
+So you’ve completed your medical interpreter training program and are ready to start working as an independent contractor.
 You’ve likely been told you should contact language agencies as a start, yet you want to know what you’re getting yourself into before you start applying.

-This article gives you an inside look at what it’s like working for language companies as a freelance medical interpreter, based on my own experiences.
+Here's an inside look at what it’s like working for language companies as a freelance medical interpreter, based on my own experiences.

 Once you’ve signed your first contract with an agency, be prepared to start receiving assignments by phone as well as electronically right away!
 Unless you’ve specified that you don’t accept same-day requests, expect to be contacted anywhere from several weeks in advance to the hour of the assignment.

-While it’s a good idea to ask each agency before you sign the contract how much prior notification they will normally provide you for assignments, language companies often can’t foretell how far in advance they’ll need interpreters in any given language pair – this is driven by their end clients’ request for interpreters, which is often completely unpredictable.
+While it’s a good idea to ask each agency before you sign the contract how much prior notification they will normally provide you for assignments, language companies often can’t foretell how far in advance they’ll need interpreters in any given language pair.
+This is driven by their end clients’ request for interpreters, which is often completely unpredictable.

 Be sure to decide in advance what your rates will be for work you accept with less than 24 hours’ notice.